Meta-learning Structure-Preserving Dynamics: Introduction

-Conversely, many real-world systems exhibit parametric variations that are predictable and structured, e.g., a pendulum {may have a range of} different masses and lengths.
-In the Hamiltonian learning literature, some works have explored meta-learning approaches that learn to initialize model weights based on system parameters~\cite{lee2021identifying,song2024towards}, enabling faster adaptation to new problem configurations.
+Conversely, many real-world dynamical systems exhibit parametric variations that are predictable and intuitive.
+For example, the motion of a series of pendula may depend smoothly on pendulum masses and rod lengths.
+Some of the Hamiltonian learning literature has explored meta-learning approaches that learn initializations of model weights based on system parameters~\cite{lee2021identifying,song2024towards}, enabling faster adaptation to new problem configurations.
 These methods typically build on established meta-optimization strategies like model-agnostic meta-learning (MAML)~\cite{finn2017model}, which aim to produce models capable of generalizing across a family of tasks.
-However, in the context of dissipative systems, and particularly in the learning of systems obeying the metriplectic formalism \cite{morrison1986paradigm,morrison2009thoughts}, there has been little to no exploration of such meta-learning strategies.
-This creates a significant gap in the development of generalizable, structure-preserving models that can efficiently adapt to new dynamical scenarios without full retraining.
-Moreover, they typically require update in high-dimensional model parameters and computation of gradients with respect to them, which often bring instabilities and computational burdens.
+However, they also require gradient-based updates to high-dimensional model parameters, which can be expensive and potentially unstable.
+Moreover, there has been no thorough comparison of these optimization-based methods against the more recent modulation-based meta-learning techniques such as \cite{dupont2022data}, which can alleviate these issues through targeted or low-rank parameter updates.

-To address these challenges, we propose a modulation-based meta-learning framework that sidesteps the issues with explicit optimization given new parameter configurations by directly conditioning the dynamics model on low-dimensional latent variables.
-Inspired by recent advances in implicit neural representations (INRs), where modulation is used to generalize across scenes or signals, we adapt and extend these techniques to the setting of structure-preserving dynamics.
+In view of this, we investigate a modulation-based meta-learning framework, sidestepping the issues with explicit optimization given new parameter configurations by directly conditioning the learnable dynamics model on low-dimensional latent variables.
+Inspired by recent advances in implicit neural representations (INRs)~\cite{sitzmann2020implicit, tancik2021learned}, where modulation is used to generalize across scenes or signals~\cite{dupont2022data}, we adapt and extend these techniques to the setting of structure-preserving dynamics.
+We also propose a low-rank modulation technique suitable for Hamiltonian systems, and benchmark its performance against common optimization-based and modulation-based meta-learning strategies.